mobibean/codesnack-ide-feature-requests/README.md

 # CodeSnack IDE Feature Requests

-This repository is used to track CodeSnack IDE feature requests and discussions.

 This repository is used to track [CodeSnack IDE](https://www.codesnack-ide.com) feature requests and discussions.
 Click [here](https://github.com/mobibean/codesnack-ide-feature-requests/issues/new?template=feature_request.md) to open a new feature request.

 Note: CodeSnack IDE bugs are tracked in the [CodeSnack IDE repo issue tracker](https://github.com/mobibean/codesnack-ide-issues/issues).